fau-masters-collected-works-cgarbin/llm-github-issues/README.md

    ...
 ```

-And this is the compact text format we create out of it:
+And this is the compact text format we create out of it.

 ```text
 Title: Copilot Chat: [Copilot Chat App] Azure Cognitive Search: kernel.Memory.SearchAsync producing no